 You can bind a buffer to the vertex stage and not to the fragment stage or vice-versa.

 But if you have to bind everything to both stages, this can potentially double the calls you call the setVertexBuffer, setFragmentBuffer.

 This is one reason we didn't use set vertex bytes in our example.

-to make a copy of all that data twice, once for the vertex stage and once for the fragment stage.
+You can imagine we have 50,000 objects and we had to make a copy of all that data twice, once for the vertex stage and once for the fragment stage.
 That would quickly get really big.

 But if we kept it all in one buffer and just referenced it, we wouldn't have to worry about that.

 And the last guideline I want to point out is using a new function, setVertexBufferOffset/ setFragmentBufferOffset.